BBVA/qed/rtd_docs/source/home/quickstart.rst

         HistoryDigest: 9c577745b6979e1243b707d43f4ca3aa45859d5277bc37f63f4489322f1bf537
         Version: 3

-In theory, this operation should return only if it has been completed successfully or not.
+This operation should return only if it has been completed successfully or not.
 But currently it returns certain info for debugging/tesing purposes.
 In fact, we will retrieve this information later from the right place.

 .. note::